-Case study
+Case study1

-- 1. Ask your learners to read the case study, and then answer the questions below: - a) Why is Amrita sometimes embarrassed about her looks? - b) How does Amrita make herself feel better when she is having a bad day? - c) What does Amrita realise about her friends? - d) What have you learnt from Amrita's story? - e) What values does Amrita attach to herself? - f) Is she being realistic about her values? - g) Give examples of some of your values which you believe in and explain why it is important to you? - 2.
+Ask your learners to read the case study.

+- 1. Then answer the questions below: - a) Why is Amrita sometimes embarrassed about her looks? - b) How does Amrita make herself feel better when she is having a bad day? - c) What does Amrita realise about her friends? - d) What have you learnt from Amrita's story? - e) What values does Amrita attach to herself? - f) Is she being realistic about her values? - 2.
 Give examples of some of your values and explain why they are important to you and why you believe in them?